suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-26-03.md

   [comms@cppmarketplace.co.uk](mailto:comms@cppmarketplace.co.uk)

   [07341 580208](tel:07341580208)
-updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
+updated_by: 73585618-b2c6-4117-9078-fe4dcc123fca
-updated_at: 1647431463
+updated_at: 1647434826
 ---
-A session that allows local residents to bring in personal items that hold stories to them to be used to create a collage art peice by artist Michelle Brace.
+Marketplace and artist Michelle Brace invite residents of Newmarket to bring personal items that hold stories to their local library.
+These stories will then be used to create a collage art piece.